 The world is responding in new ways because this is a new virus.
 It first infected humans in December 2019.
 COVID-19 was given its name by the Director-General of the World Health Organization on 11 February 2020.
 It stands for ‘coronavirus disease 2019’.
 The World Health Organization is calling COVID-19 a pandemic.

 As the world responds to the COVID-19 pandemic, lots of specific language is being used.
 The language may be at a level above what some students can read and comprehend.
 Consider working through the activities as a family.
 This also creates an opportunity for adults, caregivers and students to discuss specifics about COVID-19 and the changes it has made to normal routines.
-The Ministry of Education has advice when talking to children about COVID-19.
+The Ministry of Education has advice when talking to children about COVID-19 at various levels.

 In this activity, students will become familiar with some of the terminology used in the COVID-19 pandemic.
 They will use and develop their literacy skills within a science context.